Zamavundla/ZAMDUZ120_FTC2301_GroupB_ZamavundlaDuze_IWA/Interactive-Web-Apps/IWA_17/README.md

 - **index.html**: The main HTML file that structures the calendar layout and includes references to external styles and scripts.

-- **styles.css**: The CSS file that defines the visual styling for the calendar.
+- **challenge1.css**: The CSS file that defines the visual styling for the calendar.

-- **loops.js**: The JavaScript file responsible for generating the calendar data and populating the HTML structure.
+- **challenge-1.js**: The JavaScript file responsible for generating the calendar data and populating the HTML structure.

 ## Usage